-When I was eleven years old I got bit by the ‘golf bug’, an apt metaphor considering that I played the game with as much grace as someone suffering from a malaria-induced stroke.
+When I was eleven years old I got bit by the ‘golf bug’, an apt metaphor considering that I played the game with as much grace as someone suffering from malaria.
 Still, I loved it.
 Ever since my caddying days at Brae Burn Country Club I wanted to be a golfer.
 I loved the dewy, early mornings.
 I loved the steaming cups of coffee and oscillating lawn sprinklers.
 I loved the cemetery-like perfection of the landscaping.
 I loved how affable these rich golfers were when they played well, and how quiet and sulking they became when they didn’t.
 I loved the inbred greenskeeper who drove around in his electric cart and probably lived somewhere in the woods off the seventh fairway.
-I loved the sounds of a golf course, the gallop of metal spikes over concrete walkways, the whip-and-crack of a perfect tee shot and the guttural cluck of a ball dropping into the cup.
-The incidental bonus was the forty bucks I made per round—big dough to a kid in 1987—all for walking a couple miles while carrying two bags that were only slightly heavier than gravity itself.
+I loved the sounds of a golf course, the gallop of metal spikes over concrete walkways, the whip-and-crack of a perfect tee shot and the throaty cluck of the ball dropping into the cup.
+I loved the forty bucks I earned per round—big money to a kid in 1987—all for carrying two bags that were only slightly heavier than gravity itself.

-Four years later I made the Newton North golf team as an alternate, which meant, essentially, that I got to practice with the team a few days a week after school.
-It was a step above ‘honorary captain’—a designation normally reserved for kids with cerebral palsy or some other debilitating handicap.
-Being an alternate on a golf team isn’t like being the second-string quarterback or back-up catcher; there’s no need for a reserve golfer to suddenly “suit up and get out on the field”.
+Four years later I made the Newton North golf team as an alternate, which meant, essentially, that I got to practice with the team a few days a week.
+It was a step above ‘honorary captain’—a designation normally reserved for kids who are either terrible or have a debilitating handicap.
+Being an alternate on a golf team isn’t like being the second-string quarterback or back-up catcher; there’s no need for a reserve golfer to suddenly suit up and get out on the field.
 Golf-related injuries are limited to heart attacks, blisters or electrocution by lightening bolt.
-And if God forbid one of the top seeds died in some other tragic, non golf-related way, I’m pretty sure the coach would have rather forfeited the season in tribute than have me represent his team.
+And if--God forbid--one of the top seeds died in some other tragic, non golf-related way, I’m pretty sure the coach would have rather forfeited the season in tribute than have me represent his team.

-Regardless, my dad was thrilled that I had taken up the classic, gentleman’s sport.
-He offered to buy me a new set of clubs, so I’d no longer have to use his old, worn-down Walter Hagens that I pulled from the garage and cleaned with Windex.
-Having my own set of clubs would officially make me a golfer; I could polish them, talk to them, develop individual relationships with them and take them out for ice cream after a particularly good round.
+Regardless, my dad was thrilled that I had taken up the sport.
+He offered to buy me a new set of clubs, so I’d no longer have to use his set: rusty old Walter Hagens that were covered in cobwebs and mud from the 1960s.
+Having my own set would officially make me a golfer; I could polish them, talk to them, develop individual relationships with them and take them out for ice cream after a particularly good round.
 Like kitchen knives to a chef or a Gibson Les Paul to a guitarist, golf clubs were an extension of the player, the bridge between art and artist.
 And the better the clubs, the shorter the bridge.

-I felt a cold breeze of doubt waft over my excitement.
+I felt a cold breeze of doubt curdle my excitement.
 It came and went, but it was there.

 The following Saturday my dad and I went to get my custom clubs.
 We drove up I-95 to Norwood, a town I had previously known only for its highway exit signs.
-The main road was a typical suburban thoroughfare, only shittier: a lot of small businesses, auto parts stores, legion halls, empty parking lots.
+The main road was a typical suburban thoroughfare, only without homes.
+Instead there were a lot of small businesses, auto parts stores, legion halls, empty parking lots.
 We turned onto a dead-end side street.
-The asphalt became gravel and then became dirt.
-We pulled up in front of a lonely one-story house with weather-blasted siding and a flat roof, a relic of 1960s architecture that hadn’t seen a single upgrade since it was built.
-I stared out the window of my dad’s Oldsmobile Cutlass, raindrops sprinkling the glass, and imagined the Brady Bunch inside that house, all of them sprawled across the living room floor, dead from a carbon monoxide leak or a family suicide.
+The asphalt became gravel, and then became dirt, as though the gravel just gave up entirely and said "why bother".
+We parked in front of a lonely one-story house with weather-blasted siding and a flat roof, a relic of 1960s architecture that hadn’t seen a single upgrade since it was built.
+There were no signs of life anywhere else on the street, no kids playing, no dogs barking, nothing.
+It had the sad feel of a studio backlot, or one of those fake neighborhoods in New Mexico used for testing atomic bombs.
+I felt dread as I stared at the house, imagining the Brady Bunch inside, all of them sprawled across the living room floor, dead from a carbon monoxide leak or a suicide pact.

 The front door opened.
-A skinny, disheveled man in a wifebeater stood there.
-He looked confused and defensive for a moment and then made a goofy “oh, hey!” expression once he recognized my old man.
+A skinny, disheveled man stood there.
+He wore a tank-top that was most likely white at one point but had now turned the color of nicotine.
+He looked confused and defensive for a moment and then said “oh, hey!” once he recognized my old man.
 Okay, I thought, so maybe this guy is some sort of reclusive genius who makes things, an eccentric blacksmith who bucked the corporate system and had gone to seed in the backwoods off some interstate.
 Maybe he was the head die caster at an elite golf club manufacturer and was fired for being too brilliant.
-Maybe he discovered that his clubs were being used for the wrong reasons, like black market golf sales, or nuclear warfare.
+Maybe he discovered that his clubs were being used for the wrong reasons, like nuclear warfare.
 Maybe he was the best of the best, too smart and talented for his own good, and now he would come out of retirement to make one last set of irons.
 Mine.

 But how would he know my old man?